-If you like my work and need someone like me, get in touch, or check out some of my projects on GitHub.
-I am based in the Toronto region, but willing to work remotely.
+If you like my work and need someone like me, get in touch.

-To read more about my skills and experience, see my online résumé or look through some of the stuff I’ve made below.
+To read more about my skills and experience, see my online résumé or look through some of the stuff I’ve made below, or on GitHub.

 An update to my Barrie Transit map

 Ever since I finished my re-drawing of Barrie’s transit map a year-and-a-half ago (see Re-drawing the Barrie Transit map, April 2019), I always knew it could still be improved.
 It was my first map, and after years of working on it I finally had to just call it done.

 However, I decided recently that it was due for an update.
 Some of the routes changed significantly earlier this year, and I wanted to see how I could improve the map as a whole.
 I still hold to the main principles I set out in my first post, but upon some reflection I decided that some specific design choices I made didn’t work very well.

 Re-drawing the Barrie Transit map

 Every good city has a public transit system, and every good transit system has a map.
 But not all maps are drawn equal, and so over the past year or so I’ve spent some of my spare time re-drawing my city’s mediocre bus map, using these rules I came up with:

 - Routes must be easily traceable

 - Anticipate confusion